Why You Should Wake Up Early Every Morning, According to Science

 You might generally feel groggy when you wake up in the morning.
 All you have to do to change that is to shift your sleep and wake times earlier.
 It doesn’t sound like it’d work, but it definitely does!

-Shifting these schedules earlier helps you to get better sleep, which we’ll talk about later.
-Here’s what you need to know: entering deep-sleep cycles provides restorative benefits.
-Going to sleep and waking up earlier can help you to sink into these stages more easily.
+Shifting these schedules earlier helps you sleep better, which we’ll discuss later.
+You need to know that entering deep-sleep cycles provides restorative benefits.
+Going to sleep and waking up earlier can help you to sink into these stages more quickly.

 Here’s an idea of what happens in deep sleep cycles:

-It’s pretty obvious that these benefits are crucial to daily health.
-For you to feel refreshed and restored every morning, you need more deep sleep.
+These benefits are crucial to daily health.
+To feel refreshed and restored every morning, you need more deep sleep.
 For better deep sleep, you need to sleep and wake earlier – simple as that.

 6. There’s a chance it’ll make you more attractive

 Looks aren’t everything.
-But if that’s something you care about, you could improve your appearance if you sleep and wake up early.
+But if you care about that, you could improve your appearance if you sleep and wake up early.
 The more tired you appear, the less attractive you’ll be perceived, according to a study by the University of Stockholm.
 And of course, sleeping and waking late make you feel and look more tired.

 There’s another factor that could contribute to this, too.
 Because the first few morning hours are so important, people who wake up early are likely to have lower body mass indices.
 Of course, people of all sizes can be attractive, but if you’re aiming to bust fat, waking up early may be the way to go.